The Nip Point Case

 And yes, there was a safety device available that was cost-effective, reliable, would not unduly interfere with production, and, most importantly, would have prevented injury.
 The safety device is called a light curtain.
 It shoots a beam of light in front of the winder rollers.
 Operating much like the electric eye of a garage door opener, the light curtain is designed to stop the winder rollers instantly if a hand or object breaks the beam.

-There was one problem with the case.
+There was one problem with this product liability case.
 The machine manufacturer hired expert engineers who gave opinions that light curtains don’t work, are not reliable, and can easily be undermined.
 The engineers claimed that the injury to Jimmy wasn’t due to a lack of safeguarding, but rather it occurred because Jimmy had placed his hand too close to the moving winder rollers.

 That seemed like a formidable argument.
 That is, until we took a trip to Europe for depositions of the machine manufacturer.
 After hiring a court reporter, videographer, and translator, we learned one key fact: the manufacturer itself does not allow its operators to run its own machine in its own plant without a light curtain guarding the winder rollers.